famulare/famulare.github.io/_posts/2024-03-18-Hypothesis-why-do-neutralizing-antibody-titers-max-out.md

 `Famulare (2024, Mar 18).
 Hypothesis---why do neutralizing antibody titers max out?
 Retrieved from https://famulare.github.io/2024/03/18/Hypothesis-why-do-neutralizing-antibody-titers-max-out.html.`

+The script used to generate various numbers in this post can be found [here](/assets/2024-03-18-Hypothesis-why-do-neutralizing-antibody-titers-max-out/linkages_among_polio_immune_model_components.R).

 ____
 [^1]: but unfortunately the numbers aren't directly comparable because it's based on hemagglutinin assay inhibition titers and not neutralizing antibody titers.
 Different reference standard.

 [^2]: To my eternal shame, we fit the mean and variance separately in the paper even though we knew they should've been coupled.
 In my defence, I was very frazzled at the time by intense overwork on the [Seattle Flu Study](https://seattleflu.org/history) and Wes had no help debugging what I now suspect was a subtle convergence error in the fitting script when he tried to do it right.
 The figures and parameters mentioned in this post differ from the paper because I redid the analysis correctly here.

 [^3]: except you might notice that at very high titer, some of the non-responder dots are inside the range of expected responses.
 At very high titer, responses are small enough that you can't tell from seroresponse if someone was infected in the interval or not.
 This should be accounted for in how I fit the model, but I was too lazy to do so.
 Which also means the max titer is likely biased a bit higher than the real value.
 Or closer to $2^{14}$ :-).

 [^4]: As an aside, I started my deep dive because I couldn't make sense of the susceptibility dose response part of the original model in the [Behrend paper](https://www.ijidonline.com/article/S1201-9712(13)00297-X/fulltext), and so I re-did it my own way (and found the original was wrong but for reasonable reasons).
-In going down that road, I since redeveloped a bunch of other stuff, but I periodically find myself surprised that Matthew already thought and wrote about it and I forgot!
+In going down that road, I've since redeveloped a bunch of other stuff, but I periodically find myself surprised at everything Matthew thought about, wrote about, got right, and I forgot!